w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Courses based on this module should:

-* explain strategies that people with disabilities use to interact with actionable user interface components, such as form controls, buttons, links, and widgets
+* explain strategies that people with disabilities use to interact with components that accept user input, such as form controls, buttons, links, and widgets
 * describe accessibility requirements related to keyboard interactions, input gestures, labels, instructions, notifications, and feedback

 ## Learning Outcomes for Module

 Students should be able to:

-* explain strategies that people with disabilities use to interact with actionable user interface components
+* explain strategies that people with disabilities use to interact with components that accept user input
 * design user interfaces that support different input mechanisms, including mouse, touch, and keyboard
 * define keyboard interactions and meaningful sequences inside complex widgets, including buttons, carousels, sliders, tabs, and treeviews
 * define mechanisms to obtain information about custom keyboard shortcuts for complex widgets and applications
-* provide clear and distinguishable ways to identify actionable user interface components, including through naming and placement
+* provide clear and distinguishable ways to identify components that accept user input, including through naming and placement
 * provide methods to help understand the context, information, and functionality of user interface components, including through textual instructions, color, and other visual cues
 * provide meaningful and descriptive notifications about imminent time limits, steps, errors, suggestions for correction, success messages, status changes, and feedback from user input
-* identify related requirements for developers to programmatically associate properties of actionable user interface components, such as names, states, and instructions, to their corresponding component
+* identify related requirements for developers to programmatically associate properties of components that accept user input, such as names, states, and instructions, to their corresponding component
-* identify related requirements for developers to write code for custom keyboard interactions that actionable user interface components may require
+* identify related requirements for developers to write code for custom keyboard interactions for components that accept user input

 {% include excol.html type="all" %}